 - 1 This period consists of three years of supervised and accredited training in Palliative Medicine.
-The three-year training programme comprises two years of core training in Palliative Medicine as described below (with a minimum of 12 months of core training to be undertaken in training units that have been formally accredited by the College), plus one year of training in any of the following: - 1.1 The same specialty which may be accredited for a maximum of 12 months, AND/OR - 1.2 A broad-based specialty, defined as Advanced Internal Medicine, which may be accredited for a maximum of 12 months, AND/OR - 1.3 Overseas training in Palliative Medicine, which may be accredited for a maximum of six months, with prior approval by the specialty board, AND/OR - 1.4 Research in Palliative Medicine which may be accredited for a maximum of six months, with prior approval by the specialty board. - 2 The structures of dual training programmes in Palliative Medicine and AIM approved by the College include the following and trainees must clearly indicate the programme chosen at the time of application as Higher Physician Trainee of the College:

-- 2.1 Concurrent training: A minimum of four years of supervised training is required.
-The training programme comprises 24 months (cumulative) of core training in AlM and 24 months (cumulative) of core training in Palliative Medicine. - 2.2 Sequential training: A minimum of five years of supervised training is required.
-The training programme comprises 36 months training in either Palliative Medicine or AIM followed by 24 months of core training in the remaining specialty. - Trainees in Palliative Medicine must have completed training and passed the Exit Assessment in AIM before they are eligible to be College Fellows.
+The three-year training programme comprises two years of core training in Palliative Medicine as described below, plus one year of training in any of the following: - 1.1 The same specialty which may be accredited for a maximum of 12 months, AND/OR - 1.2 A broad-based specialty, defined as Advanced Internal Medicine, which may be accredited for a maximum of 12 months, AND/OR - 1.3 Overseas training in Palliative Medicine which may be accredited for a maximum of six months, with prior approval by the specialty board, AND/OR - 1.4 Research in Palliative Medicine, which may be accredited for a maximum of six months, with prior approval by the specialty board. - 2 The structures of dual training programmes in Palliative Medicine and AIM approved by the College include the following and trainees must clearly indicate the programme chosen when applying to be registered as Higher Physician Trainee of the College: - 2.1 Concurrent training: A minimum of four years of supervised training is required.
+The training programme comprises 24 months (cumulative) of core training in AIM and 24 months (cumulative) of core training in Palliative Medicine. - 2.2 Sequential training: A minimum of five years of supervised training is required.
+The training programme comprises 36 months of training in either Palliative Medicine or AIM followed by 24 months of core training in the remaining specialty. - 3 Trainees in Palliative Medicine must have completed training and passed the Exit Assessment in AIM before they are eligible to be College Fellows.
 Trainees who opt to take the Exit Assessment in Palliative Medicine at the end of three years of Higher Physician Training (i.e. as the first specialty) are thus eligible to be admitted as College Fellows only after they have also completed training and passed the Exit Assessment of AIM, i.e. at least four years after commencement of Higher Physician Training.
 Should Trainees in Palliative Medicine wish to become College Fellow three years after commencing Higher Physician Training, they may opt to take the Exit Assessment with dissertation in AIM as the first specialty.
 It should be noted that such Trainees would still be required to submit a second dissertation for their subsequent Exit Assessment in Palliative Medicine.